 - It will be used outdoors or in a non-temperature controlled environment

-Unfortunately, recirculating water systems are not available in most commercial buildings which is why air-cooled machines are more common.
-The combined water/sewer bill on an air-cooled machine is often 90% LESS than that of a water cooled machine.
-That savings far outweighs the increased maintenance costs on air-cooled machines, making the overall cost of operating an air-cooled machine lower than that of a water-cooled ice machine.
+Unfortunately, recirculating water systems are not available in most commercial buildings, which is why air-cooled machines are more common.
+The combined water/sewer bill on an air-cooled machine is often 90% less than that of a water-cooled machine.
+Those savings often outweigh the increased maintenance costs on air-cooled machines, making the overall cost of operating an air-cooled machine lower than that of a water-cooled ice machine.